-December, consumers spent $5.1 billion using their credit cards increasing the amount of outstanding credit card debt to $1.027
+January, consumers spent $700 million using their credit cards increasing the amount of outstanding credit card debt to $1.029

-trillion, based on the February 2018 Federal Reserve Consumer Credit Report.
-And, 39 percent of credit card users say they
+trillion, based on the March 2018 Federal Reserve Consumer Credit Report.
+And, 39 percent of credit card users say they carry

-So how can you payoff your credit card debt to avoid a lifelong financial
+So how can you payoff credit card debt and avoid carrying a lifelong financial

 burden?
-Here are 3 financial advice tips that can help you get out of debt and achieve your goals:
+Here are 3 financial advice tips that can help you maintain a better financial future:

 1. Seek Professional Guidance

-professional guidance when you need financial advice to payoff your credit card debt.
+professional guidance for advice to solve a financial problem.
 Would you agree that you might be in better shape financially

-if you had financial guidance before you started using credit cards?
-Educate yourself and learn
+if you had financial guidance to payoff credit card debt before you started using credit cards?
+Educate yourself to learn

-how

-to get out of debt more effectively improving your financial well-being.
+how you can get out of debt and improve your financial well-being.